csmith-project/voltest/volatile_checker/README.txt

 * how to build the tool:
   LLVM_PATH=/where/llvm-3.2/is/installed make

-* Currently, it supports two individual checkers: which can be invoked by
+* Currently, it supports three individual checkers: which can be invoked by

   - access-once: given some variables, this checker checks if these variables are only accessed through ACCESS_ONCE() macro.
 The checker exits with 0 upon success.